astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/01-python-environment.md

 :::{admonition} Part A: Explore Scientific Libraries (5 min)
 :class: exercise

-Execute these commands in IPython to explore astropy:
+Execute these commands in IPython to explore `astropy`:

 ```python
 # In IPython: